All Buyer Guides

 Google Cloud Spanner Leader — Enterprise Database Platf

-Strengths: Globally distributed with unlimited scale, strong consistency (external consistency), 99.999% SLA, and SQL interface.
+Strengths: Globally distributed with massive scale, strong (external) consistency, high availability SLAs, and SQL interface.
 Only truly globally consistent relational database.
 Considerations: Premium pricing; Spanner-specific SQL dialect; limited tooling ecosystem; GCP dependency; may be overkill for non-global workloads; learning curve for distributed DB patterns.

 Best for: Global enterprises requiring horizontally-scalable relational databases with strong consistency